hamuro80/blackstomp/README.md

 # Change History
 * Version 3.1
-  + Fixed uninitialized button pins
+  + Fixed uninitialized button pins for ES8388 version module
 * Version 3.0
   + Adding setDeviceType() function to support for both AC101 version and the new ES8388 version of the ESP32-A1S module
   + Removing setOutMix() API function